ftonneau/repeat-char.kak/README.md

 where the hyphen (`-`) is repeated 60 times.

-Alternatively, character repetition can be done by **tracing**: the character is repeated until it coincides with the end of a heading on the preceding line.
+Alternatively, character repetition can be done by **tracing**: the character is repeated until it coincides with the end of the string on the preceding line.
 Thus, in this example:

 ```
 Heading level 1